Skip to Main Content

-Your Guide to How UK Data Protection Act & EU GDPR Regulations Are Connected
+Your guide to how Data Protection Act 2018 and EU GDPR regulations are connected

 Most UK businesses and organizations must comply with two major data privacy regulations that came into force on May 25, 2018: